smartcatdev/ee-export/README.md

 - Under Query Result Operations, click on Export
 - Select JSON ad the format
 - Copy code into data.json minus the comments, the file should only contain the actual JSON object

+## Importing the data into WordPress
+- Upload and activate the plugin
+- Go to EE Import in the dashboard and hit the Do Import button